appliedrelevance/epibus/doc/modbus_settings.md

 ### Configuring Modbus Settings
 To configure Modbus Settings for your system, follow these steps:

-1. **Navigate to Modbus Settings**: Access the Modbus Settings DocType in the Epibus system.
+1. **Navigate to Modbus Settings**: Access the Modbus Settings DocType in the EpiBus system.

 2. **Set Trigger Option**:
    - Check or uncheck the 'Enable Triggers' box based on whether you want Modbus Actions to be automatically triggered by events in the system.